 Demographics via Candid is part of our shared commitment to relieve this burden by having nonprofits share their demographic data one time (Data1x), in a standard format, where it can be freely accessed and referenced by other potential funders.
 As more funders accept demographic data from Candid, nonprofits will save time on “paperwork” and focus more fully on what’s important: their missions.
-This creates efficiencies, helping your members do better by their grantees and giving funders access to in-depth information that they can incorporate into their evaluation and grants process.
+This creates efficiencies, helping funders do better by their grantees and giving them access to in-depth information that they can incorporate into their evaluation and grants process.

-Integrate Candid’s Demographics API into your grantmaking process to access the most recent organizational demographics data on your grantees.
+Integrate Candid’s Demographics API into your grantmaking process to access the most recent organizational demographic data on your grantees.
 If you already use Candid’s Premier API in your grantmaking process, you can utilize the demographics data found there.
 This guide offers direction on how to leverage demographic data to further your equitable funding journey.

 Power your grantmaking processes with the comprehensive demographic data returned in the Demographics API.

 - Reduce burden on grantees by automatically appending demographic data to grant applications.

 - Make informed grant decisions based on data directly in your grants management system (GMS).

 - Create data-driven reports on the composition of your grantmaking portfolio.

 - Keep your records up to date with the latest information refreshed on demand or automatically on a cadence that works best for your organization.

 Learn more about the demographic data Candid collects in our Organizational demographic data user guide.